Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Notification, etc. of a provisional decision)

-Article 10-2.When the investigation referred to in paragraph (6) of Article 7 of the Act has been initiated, if it has been decided that the fact of imports of subsidized goods and the fact of material injury, etc. to a Japanese industry caused by the imports are presumed as provided for in paragraph (9) or (10) of that Article, the Minister of Finance notifies the directly interested persons of that decision and the facts which form the basis for that decision, and also gives in the official gazette a public notice thereof.
+Article 10-2.When the investigation referred to in paragraph (6) of Article 7 of the Act has been initiated, if it has been decided that the fact of imports of subsidized goods and the fact of material injury, etc. to a Japanese industry caused by such imports, as provided for in paragraph (9) or (10) of that Article are presumed, the Minister of Finance shall notify the directly interested persons of this decision and the facts that have formed the basis for that decision, and shall also give in the official gazette a public notice thereof.

 (Offering, etc. of undertakings)

-Article 11.If any authorities of supplying countries or exporters, of goods subject to the investigation referred to in paragraph (6), (14), (19) (including the cases where applied pursuant to paragraph (28) of Article 7 of the Act) or (24) of Article 7 of the Act seek to offer undertakings to the Government pursuant to the provisions of paragraph (8) of that Article (including the cases where applied pursuant to the first sentence of paragraph (15), paragraphs (21) and (25) of that Article and the cases where paragraph (21) of that Article applies pursuant to paragraph (28) of that Article; the same applies in Article 14), they shall submit to the Minister of Finance a document stating that fact, the details of the undertakings to be offered and, if they wish to have the investigation referred to in paragraph (6) of Article 7 of the Act completed, that fact.
+Article 11.When any authorities of supplying countries or exporters, of goods subject to the investigation referred to in paragraph (6), (14), (19) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of Article 7 of the Act) or (24) of Article 7 of the Act seek to offer undertakings to the Government pursuant to the provisions of paragraph (8) of that Article (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (15), paragraphs (21) and (25) of that Article and the cases where paragraph (21) of that Article applies mutatis mutandis pursuant to paragraph (28) of that Article; the same applies in Article 14), they shall submit to the Minister of Finance a document stating such intention, the details of offering of the undertakings and, if they wish to have the investigation referred to in paragraph (6) of Article 7 of the Act completed, this wish.

-(2)When the undertaking prescribed in the preceding paragraph has been accepted under the first sentence of paragraph (9) of Article 7 of the Act (including the cases where applied pursuant to the first sentence of paragraph (15), paragraphs (21) and (25) of that Article and the cases where paragraph (21) of that Article applied pursuant to paragraph (28) of that Article; the same applies in paragraph (5)), the Minister of Finance shall promptly notify the directly interested persons in writing of that fact and the details of the undertaking (excluding any part of the undertaking found, by its nature, appropriate to be treated as confidential or submitted as confidential information by the authority of the supplying country or the exporter) and, if it has been decided to discontinue the investigation referred to in paragraph (6) of that Article, shall promptly notify in writing the directly interested persons of that fact, the reason for the decision and the date on which the investigation is to be discontinued or if it has been decided to continue the investigation, shall promptly notify in writing the directly interested persons of that fact, and shall also give in the official gazette a public notice thereof.
+(2)When the undertaking prescribed in the preceding paragraph has been accepted under the first sentence of paragraph (9) of Article 7 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (15), paragraphs (21) and (25) of that Article and the cases where paragraph (21) of that Article applies mutatis mutandis pursuant to paragraph (28) of that Article; the same applies in paragraph (5)), the Minister of Finance shall promptly notify the directly interested persons in writing of such acceptance and the details of the undertaking (excluding any part of the undertaking that is found, by its nature, appropriate to be treated as confidential or that has been submitted as confidential information by the authority of the supplying country or the exporter) and, if it has been decided to discontinue the investigation referred to in paragraph (6) of that Article, shall promptly notify the directly interested persons in writing of this decision, the reason for the decision and the date on which the investigation is to be discontinued or if it has been decided to continue the investigation, shall promptly notify the directly interested persons in writing of this decision, and shall also give in the official gazette a public notice thereof.

-(4)When the findings referred to in the preceding paragraph have been made, the Minister of Finance shall promptly notify the directly interested persons in writing of the fact that the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act remains effective or has ceased to be effective and the reason therefor, and shall also give in the official gazette a public notice thereof.
+(4)When the finding referred to in the preceding paragraph has been made, the Minister of Finance shall promptly notify the directly interested persons in writing that the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act remains effective or has ceased to be effective and the reason therefor, and shall also give in the official gazette a public notice thereof.

-(5)If, in addition to the case where the undertaking ceases to be effective pursuant to the provisions of paragraph (3), the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act has ceased to be effective, the Minister of Finance shall promptly notify the directly interested persons in writing of that fact and the reason therefor and shall also give in the official gazette a public notice thereof.
+(5)In addition to the case where the undertaking ceases to be effective pursuant to the provisions of paragraph (3), when the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act has ceased to be effective, the Minister of Finance shall promptly notify the directly interested persons in writing of this and the reason therefor and shall also give in the official gazette a public notice thereof.

 (Disclosure of essential facts before making a final decision)

-Article 12.The Minister of Finance, after setting a reasonable period ahead of making a decision as to whether countervailing duty is to be imposed pursuant to the provisions of paragraph (1) of Article 7 of the Act or whether countervailing duty imposed pursuant to the provisions of that paragraph is to be altered (including alteration of the period designated under that paragraph) or abolished, is to notify the directly interested persons in writing of the essential facts which form the basis for the decision.
+Article 12.The Minister of Finance shall, after a reasonable period ahead of making a decision as to whether countervailing duty is to be imposed pursuant to the provisions of paragraph (1) of Article 7 of the Act or whether countervailing duty imposed pursuant to the provisions of that paragraph is to be altered (including alteration of the period designated under that paragraph) or abolished, notify the directly interested persons in writing of the essential facts that form the basis for such a decision.

 (Notification, etc. of imposing countervailing duty)

-Article 13.If a decision has been taken to impose countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, to alter (including alteration of the period designated under that paragraph) or abolish countervailing duty imposed pursuant to the provisions of that paragraph or to take the measure prescribed in paragraph (10) of that Article, or if the period designated pursuant to the provisions of paragraph (1) of that Article has expired (excluding the cases where the investigation referred to in paragraph (24) of that Article is being conducted; hereinafter the same applies in this paragraph), the Minister of Finance shall promptly notify the directly interested persons in writing of that fact and the matters set forth in the following, and shall also give in the official gazette a public notice thereof:
+Article 13.When a decision has been taken to impose countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, to alter (including alteration of the period designated under that paragraph) or abolish countervailing duty imposed pursuant to the provisions of that paragraph or to take the measure prescribed in paragraph (10) of that Article, or when the period designated pursuant to the provisions of paragraph (1) of that Article has expired (excluding when the investigation referred to in paragraph (24) of that Article is being conducted; hereinafter the same applies in this paragraph), the Minister of Finance shall promptly notify the directly interested persons in writing of such a decision or fact and the matters set forth in the following, and shall also give in the official gazette a public notice thereof:

-(i)the descriptions, brands, types and characteristics of the goods designated under paragraph (1) or (10) of Article 7 of the Act;
+(i)the descriptions, brands, types and characteristics of goods subject to the designation prescribed in paragraph (1) or (10) of Article 7 of the Act;

-(ii)the supplier or supplying country of the goods designated under paragraph (1) or (10) of Article 7 of the Act;
+(ii)the supplier or supplying country of goods subject to the designation prescribed in paragraph (1) or (10) of Article 7 of the Act;

-(iii)the period designated pursuant to the provisions of paragraph (1) or (10) of Article 7 of the Act (if the countervailing duty imposed pursuant to the provisions of paragraph (1) of that Article is abolished, the date of the abolition is included);
+(iii)the period designated pursuant to the provisions of paragraph (1) or (10) of Article 7 of the Act (if the countervailing duty imposed pursuant to the provisions of paragraph (1) of that Article is abolished, including the date of the abolition);

 (iv)the facts found through investigation and the conclusions derived therefrom (except when the period designated pursuant to the provisions of paragraph (1) of Article 7 of the Act has expired);

-(v)if, in addition to imposing countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, a decision has also been taken to impose countervailing duty pursuant to the provisions of paragraph (3) of that Article, goods covered by the decision and the reason therefor;
+(v)if, in addition to imposing countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, a decision has been taken to impose countervailing duty pursuant to the provisions of paragraph (3) of that Article, goods subject to this decision and the reason therefor;

 (vi)any other relevant matters.

-(2)If a decision has been taken, as a result of the investigation, not to impose countervailing duty prescribed in paragraph (1) of Article 7 of the Act or not to alter (including alteration of the period designated pursuant to the provisions of that paragraph) or abolish countervailing duty imposed pursuant to the provisions of that paragraph, the Minister of Finance shall promptly notify in writing the directly interested persons of that decision and the matters as set forth in the following, and shall also give in the official gazette a public notice thereof:
+(2)When, as a result of the investigation, a decision has been taken not to impose countervailing duty prescribed in paragraph (1) of Article 7 of the Act or not to alter (including alteration of the period designated pursuant to the provisions of that paragraph) or abolish countervailing duty imposed pursuant to the provisions of that paragraph, the Minister of Finance shall promptly notify the directly interested persons in writing of this decision and the matters set forth in the following, and shall also give in the official gazette a public notice thereof:

-(i)the descriptions, brands, types and characteristics of the goods subject to the investigation;
+(i)the descriptions, brands, types and characteristics of goods subject to the investigation;

-(ii)the supplier or supplying country of the goods subject to the investigation;
+(ii)the supplier or supplying country of goods subject to the investigation;

 (iii)the facts found through the investigation and the conclusions derived therefrom;